Liouville Quantum Gravity on the unit disk: Conjectures related to planar quadrangulations with boundary

 \section{Conjectures related to planar quadrangulations with boundary}

-We consider $\mathcal{T}_{N,p}$ the set of quandrangulations of size $N$ and with a simple perimeter of length $2p$.
-Now to each quadrangulation $T$ with marked point inside and a marked point on the boundary we associate a standard conformal structure (by gluing Euclidean squares along their edges as prescribed by the quadrangulation) and map it to the disk such that the interior point gets mapped to $0$ and the frontier point to $1$.
-We give volume $a^2$ to each quadrilateral and length $a$ to each edge on the boundary: we denote $\nu_{T,a}$ the corresponding volume measure and $\nu_{T,a}^{\partial}(dx)$ the corresponding boundary length measure.
-Recall that we have the following asymptotics as $n,p \to \infty$ with $\frac{n}{p^2}$ fixed (see appendix):
+We consider $\overline{\mathcal{Q}}_{n,p}$ the set of quandrangulations of size $n$, i.e. with $n$ inner faces and a simple boundary of length $2p$ with one marked edge on the boundary and one marked face inside.
+Now to each quadrangulation $Q$ with a marked point inside and a marked point on the boundary (we choose at random a point in the marked face at a point on the marked edge), we associate a standard conformal structure (by gluing Euclidean squares along their edges as prescribed by the quadrangulation) and map it to the disk such that the interior point gets mapped to $0$ and the frontier point to $1$.
+We give volume $a^2$ to each quadrilateral and length $a$ to each edge on the boundary: we denote $\nu_{Q,a}$ the corresponding volume measure and $\nu_{Q,a}^{\partial}$ the corresponding boundary length measure.
+Recall that we have the following asymptotics as $n,p \to \infty$ with $\frac{n}{p^2}$ tending to some value (see appendix):